 I am motivated by the unlimited creativity within culinary arts – I am always thinking about food, its shapes, colors, flavors, scents, and aromas – I am constantly combining something.
 I am motivated by this limitless opportunity to create the possible from the impossible.
 Salaries are good, but they are not the main factor, creativity is the engine that drives everything in this business.
 Routine exists only if you create it yourself.

-Gregor had always been a beekeeping and agriculture enthusiast, but his career has recently turned in a different, though not completely different, direction.
+Gregor had always been a beekeeping and agriculture enthusiast, but his career has turned in a different direction.
 He still appreciates organic ingredients and simple, authentic techniques, but he prefers to prepare these ingredients in a professional kitchen, rather than producing them on a farm.
-Read how he got a job as a sous chef at one of the most innovative restaurants in Zagreb so early in his career, and find out why education is important to him, and where he plans to take his career in the future.
+Having completed the Culinary Arts program, Gregor worked at Zrno bio bistro, and today he is now a sous chef at the fun dining restaurant Sopal.
+He's truly come a long way, so let's take a look at his beginnings at Kul IN and his dreams as a culinary newbie!

 Kul IN: Tell us more about yourself, when did you start cooking?